w3f/polkadot-wiki/docs/learn/learn-statemint.md

 ![Asset managing accounts](../assets/statemint/Statemint-asset-2.png)

-- Sign and submit the transaction.
-(If you like to verify the transaction details before signing, you can click on the dropdown button pointed by the arrow in the snapshot below)
+- Sign and submit the transaction (If you like to verify the transaction details before signing, you can click on the dropdown button pointed by the arrow in the snapshot below).

 ![Sign asset creating transaction](../assets/statemint/Statemint-asset-3.png)